-The Community Vision Assistive Technology Lab will be a comprehensive Educational and Resource center where users and the general public can see and experience the positive impact technology can have on lives.
+The Community Vision Assistive Technology Lab is a comprehensive Educational and Resource center where users and the general public can see and experience the positive impact technology can have on lives.

 From adaptive pencil grips, to iPads, to Augmentative & Alternative Communication Devices (AAC), to wheelchairs, Assistive Technology can improve the functional capabilities of individuals who experience disability.

-The AT Lab will have open hours for the general public, consultations, and offer trainings in the use of AT to users, professionals and support people, and families.
-Its prominent location on the ground floor of the new Seven Corners Collaborative building will foster awareness and understanding of the value of accessibility for all members of our communities.
+The AT Lab has open hours for the general public, consultations, and offers trainings in the use of AT to users, professionals and support people, and families.
+Its prominent location on the ground floor of the Seven Corners Collaborative building fosters awareness and understanding of the value of accessibility for all members of our communities.

 Learn about our inspiration: Judith Snow